jakobzhao/virus/README.md

 ## Data Sources:
-The data are mainly collected from a) National Health Commission (NHC) of the People’s Republic of China; b) China’s Provincial & Municipal Health Commission; c) China’s Provincial & Municipal government database; d) Public data published from Hongkong, Macau and Taiwan official channels; e) World Health Organization (WHO), f) (CDC), PHA, and Baidu.
+The data are mainly collected from a) National Health Commission (NHC) of the People’s Republic of China; b) China’s Provincial & Municipal Health Commission; c) China’s Provincial & Municipal government database; d) Public data published from Hongkong, Macau and Taiwan official channels; e) World Health Organization (WHO), f) Centers for Disease Control and Prevention (CDC), g) The Periodic Health Assessment (PHA), h) Baidu.

 - The dataset (in sqlite format) can be dowloaded from http://hgis.uw.edu/virus/assets/virus.db.